mezbafaisal/Roadmap-for-SWE-MLE-and-Data-Science/README.md

 # Machine-Learning-Roadmap
-My personal journey from being an identity crisis heart broken child to the king of world of AI and ML
+From identity crisis to king of AI.

 # Documentation:
 AI = Artificial Intelligence